RameshWilson/Gene-to-community-level-responses-to-multiple-stressors-on-the-rocky-shore/DATA_LICENSE.md

 ---

 ## Attribution guidance
-If you reuse repository data covered by CC BY 4.0, please cite the associated manuscript (DOI to be added) and this repository.
+If you reuse repository data covered by CC BY 4.0, please cite the associated manuscript (DOI to be added) and this repository (https://doi.org/10.5281/zenodo.18121768).

 For third-party governed inputs (Visual Crossing; Southern Water Rivers & Seas Watch), consult and comply with the linked terms/portal guidance in addition to citing the upstream sources.